bionetslab/robust_bias_aware/README.md

 ```
 The positional arguments are:
 ```
-[1] file providing the network:
+[1] file with a list of seed genes (separator: newline-separated) [2] path to output file (supported output file types: .graphml, .csv, others) [read more below]

-	Input options:
+The suffix of the path to the output file you specify, determine the format of the output.
-	- A two-column edgelist.
-File types and corresponding separators are as follows: 1. '.txt' file should be space-separated 2. '.tsv' file should be tab-separated 3. '.csv' file should be comma-separated.
-No other file  formats except '.txt', '.csv' and '.tsv' are accepted at the moment.
+You can either choose
-	- A valid .graphml file
+- .graphml: A .graphml file is written that contains the following vertex properties: isSeed, significance, nrOfOccurrences, connected_components_id, trees
-	- In-built network name {'BioGRID', 'APID', 'HPRD', 'STRING'}
+- .csv: A .csv file which contains a vertex table with #occurrences, %occurrences, terminal (isSeed)
-[2] file with a list of seed genes (separator: newline-separated) [3] path to output file
+- everything else: An edge list
 ```

 The optional arguments are:
 ```